Timmelsjoch 2507m

 Historic crossing

-This is an historic pass.
-It was used in prehistoric times for trade and migration and was part of early routes connecting northern and southern Europe.
-During the Middle Ages, the pass was used by traders and shepherds moving between Austria and South Tyrol.
-However, it was not a major trade route compared to Brenner Pass due to its harsh conditions hence was encouraging smuggling.
+This is a historic pass.
+It was used in prehistoric times for trade and migration and formed part of early routes connecting northern and southern Europe.
+During the Middle Ages, it was used by traders and shepherds moving between Austria and South Tyrol.
+However, due to its harsh conditions, it never became a major trade route like the Brenner Pass, which in turn encouraged smuggling.

 Sölden to Hochgurgl